yshi0730/cse15l-lab-reports/lab-report-2-week-1.md

-Tutorial of logging into a course-specific account on ieng6.
+Lab2 Report: Tutorial of logging into a course-specific account on ieng6.
 ---
 * Installing Visual Studio Code